pirafrank/fpiracom/_posts/2016-02-10-issue-renew-ssl-certs-startssl.md

 ### Deploying

-**Be careful:** As stated in the nginx SSL doc, in the website config file, the server certificate MUST
+**Be careful:** As stated in the [nginx SSL documentation](http://nginx.org/en/docs/http/ngx_http_ssl_module.html), in the website config file, the server certificate line has to be inserted BEFORE the one with the key.

 ```sh
 ssl_certificate /etc/nginx/ssl/example.com.crt; <--- the chained one!